mesosphere/marathon/docs/docs/preferential-gpu-scheduling.md

 - `--enable_features gpu_resources` - Tell Mesos that Marathon should be offered GPU resources.
 (See the [command-line docs](./command-line-flags.html)).
 - `--gpu_scheduling_behavior` - Defines how offered GPU resources should be treated.
 Possible settings:
     - `unrestricted` - non-GPU tasks are launched irrespective of offers containing GPUs.
     - `restricted` (Default) - non-GPU tasks will decline offers containing GPUs.
-A decline reason of `DeclinedScareResources` is given.
+A decline reason of `DeclinedScarceResources` is given.

 ## Enumeration of Different Possible Cluster Scenarios